-From real estate frauds including delay in possession and unsatisfactory utilities and services provided by the builder to agreement disputes between seller and buyer to poor medical care (medical negligence) to schools/ colleges arbitrarily demanding extra fee to receiving broken product from an online portal to not being able to claim insurance are few of the many examples where a consumer is dissatisfied and aggrieved with a service he is provided or a good he has purchased.
-Therefore, to minimize this dissatisfaction and resentment of a consumer, a remarkable law called the Consumer Protection Act was introduced in 1986 to exclusively address as well as redress consumer complaints by the Ministry of Law and Justice of the Government of India.
+From real estate frauds, including delay in possession and unsatisfactory utilities and services provided by the builder, to agreement disputes between seller and buyer, to poor medical care (medical negligence) to schools/ colleges arbitrarily demanding extra fee, to receiving a broken product from an online portal, to not being able to claim insurance; few of the many examples where a consumer is dissatisfied and aggrieved with a service he is provided or a good he has purchased.
+Therefore, to minimize this dissatisfaction and resentment of a consumer, a remarkable law called the Consumer Protection Act was introduced in 1986, to exclusively address as well as redress consumer complaints by the Ministry of Law and Justice of the Government of India.

-However, with passage of time and progressive industrial development throughout led to the influx of multiple consumer goods and services into the Indian market to cater to the needs of every consumer with a variety of services such as real estate, insurance, transport, medical, banking, financing, entertainment, etc. got easily accessible to consumers.
-Therefore, in order to safeguard consumers from exploitation, unfair trade practices and protection from adulterated substandard goods and services a fresh new Act called the Consumer Protection Act, 2019 has now been implemented with certain significant reforms to strengthen interests of consumers and to institute regulatory authority for expedient and effective administration and settlement of consumer disputes in India.
+However, with time and progressive industrial development led to the influx of multiple consumer goods and services into the Indian market to cater to the needs of every consumer with a variety of services such as real estate, insurance, transport, medical, banking, financing, entertainment, etc. became easily accessible to consumers.
+Therefore, in order to safeguard consumers from exploitation, unfair trade practices and protection from adulterated substandard goods and services, a fresh new Act called the Consumer Protection Act, 2019 has now been implemented with certain significant reforms to strengthen interests of consumers and to institute regulatory authority for expedient and effective administration and settlement of consumer disputes in India.

 Under the new Consumer Protection Act, 2019 a consumer is someone who: